jdum/odfdo/README.md

 software.

 The best (only ?) way to apply style is by merging styles from a template document into your generated document.
-See `odfdo-style.py`exempale in the `scripts` folder.

 Related project
 ===============